Summer Camp Leader Training

 -

-As such, we simply ask for a £150 contribution to board and lodging during the course.
+We simply ask for a £150 contribution to board and lodging during the course.
 A non-refundable deposit of £35 needs to be paid when applying.
 The remaining £115 needs to be paid 4 weeks before the start of the course.

 Working on camp should not cost you anything.
 When you are at camp all your bed, board and travel costs will be covered for you, along with any reasonable expenses (for example handicraft materials).